Business process optimization is a real challenge for most organizations.

 Process improvement or rebuilding

-This is rather straightforward: all you need is a good analysis of each stage of the process.
+This is rather straightforward: all you need is a good analysis of business processes.

-The general concept is to identify the processes or steps that are:
+The general concept is to identify areas for improvement in business processes:

 - A waste: every step within a process should, in some way, add some value to the final goal.
 The process itself should add value to the context of the organizational objectives.
 Sometimes, however, you may find that certain steps or processes are actually useless and lacking any kind of value.